 This only works if the subject isn’t moving, as the colours need to overlap to receive their true state.
 Photographers started to experiment.

 By photographing scenes where movement is present, you can show an interesting image.
 You will see combined and separated colours in one single image.

-Have you ever found a scene where the ambient light is interestingly lighting a subject you want to capture?
+Have you ever found a scene where the natural light is interestingly lighting a subject you want to capture?

 Perhaps you tried and found the setting was actually too dark.
 This is where slow sync flash comes in.